igdaniel-1/asl_ios/README.md

 5. Create an algorithm that maps user input to it’s closest match in the MDB and returns that match.
 6. Addoutputfeaturessuchasthe”outputwindow”andthe”text-to-speech” button.
 7. If there’s time: Add an ”input text” window to the app in order for non- ASL-using user’s to communicate back to the ASL user.

+### Results
+This forumlation of my application was not a success.
+However, if you would like to see the working ASL Translator app, it is available here through my github: link.

 ### Usage